pablomdh/cryptocurrencies_predictor/README.md

 The currency to predict can be chosen in the block #5 by setting the parameter RATIO_TO_PREDICT to the corresponding reference.

-Currency      : Reference
+Currency      : Reference;
-BitCoin Cash  : "BCH-USD",
+BitCoin Cash  : "BCH-USD";
-BitCoin       : "BTC-USD",
+BitCoin       : "BTC-USD";
-Ethereum      : "ETH-USD",
+Ethereum      : "ETH-USD";
 Litecoin      : "LTC-USD".